Biindigen. Welcome.

 Margaret NoodinCo-Founder, Content Manager & Contributor

-Margaret Noodin is Ojibwemowin Instructor and Head Start Director for the Grand Portage Band of Lake Superior Chippewa.
+Margaret Noodin is an Ojibwemowin Instructor for the Grand Portage Band of Lake Superior Chippewa and a professor at the University of Wisconsin Milwaukee.
 She has translated over 30 books for children into Ojibwemowin is author of Bawaajimo: A Dialect of Dreams in Anishinaabe Language and Literature and two collections of poetry in Anishinaabemowin and English: Weweni and What the Chickadee Knows.
 She also serves as part-time faculty for the University of Wisconsin-Milwaukee.

 Stacie Sheldon